Netizen-Sys10/Portfolio-Webpage-V2/README.md

 ## Limitations
-In order to get more familiar with creating simple animations & transitions in CSS & Javascript, no external libraries like Bootstrap were used, the only exception being a 3d background imported from Vanta.js.
+In order to get more familiar with creating simple animations & transitions in CSS & Javascript, no external libraries like Bootstrap were used.

 ## Lessons Learned